-0.4 C

 By encapsulating the calculation of an area within a function, we create a modular block of code that can be reused whenever needed.
 This promotes cleaner code and minimizes redundancy.

-See also The role of AI in improving user engagement
+See also The Role of AI in the Future of Networking: Opportunities and Challenges

 Implementation in Programming Languages